Mergifyio/mergify/doc/source/configuration.rst

      - Value description
    * - ``strict``
      - ``boolean``
      - Require branches to be up to date before merging.
+See :doc:`strict-workflow`.
    * - ``contexts``
      - ``array``
      - The list of status checks to require in order to merge into this branch